frconor-ebook/meditations/_posts/2025-04-18-the-anniversary-of-the-first-holy-communion-of-st-josemaria.md

 ---
 layout: homily
-title: "The Anniversary of the First Communion of St. Josemaría–April 23"
+title: "The Anniversary of the First Holy Communion of St. Josemaría"
 ---

 By Fr.
 Conor Donnelly